rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/azure/_index.md

 		{{< step_create-cloud-credential >}}

-		- **Placement** sets the geographical region where where your cluster is hosted and other location metadata.
+		- **Placement** sets the geographical region where your cluster is hosted and other location metadata.

 		- **Network** configures the networking used in your cluster.